What Is Computer-Aided Design (CAD) Software? Use Cases, Pros And Cons

 There’s also the risk of intellectual property theft if there aren’t adequate cybersecurity measures in place.

-What Is The Difference Between CAD and BIM (Building Information Modeling)?
+What Is The Difference Between CAD and BIM?

-Although CAD doesn't offer the same level of data extensiveness as BIM, it’s an invaluable tool for the precise creation of floor plans, elevations and sections alongside space planning and renovations.
+Although CAD doesn't offer the same level of data extensiveness as BIM, it’s an invaluable tool for the precise creation of floor plans, elevations and sections.
+For many facilities managers, CAD serves as the starting point before transitioning to or integrating with BIM.

 Tool Up With These Additional Resources